saumittras/L2_Assignment_1/README.md

 };
 ```

-✅ Both allow you to create reusable custom types across your codebase.
+✅ Both allow you to create reusable custom types across your codebase.<br>
-✅ You can extend existing types/interfaces to build new ones (with different syntax).
+✅ You can extend existing types/interfaces to build new ones (with different syntax).<br>
-✅ Used for Functions & Classes:
+✅ Used for Functions & Classes:<br>

 ```ts
 interface Greet {